-O-N is an architecture and design studio established in 2019.
-Testing, learning, and play are critical to how we design.
-We value immersion in complex problems, often relating to our perceived understandings of form.
-We are interested in solutions which evoke both the familiar and the strange, and we are optimistic that a wide angle of of design solutions can lead to a better view of the world.
+O-N is an architecture studio committed to an optimistic view of the world, created by a wide angle of design solutions.
+Based in New York since 2019, we work across the US designing objects, buildings, cities, and environments.
+Testing, learning, and play are critical to our process.
+We value immersion in complex problems, often relating to our perceived understandings of space, shape, and context.
+We are interested in solutions which evoke both the familiar and the strange.

 Irene Chung

-Irene’s background in strategy and operations at Data & Society Research Institute (D&S)—an independent, nonprofit research institute that works to illuminate the social and cultural implications of data-centric technologies and automation.
-This work has trained her to make visible underlying values that drive intention for design, and to challenge clients’ assumptions of design solutions.
-With that, she is committed to designing a space that is true to the clients’ values, while operating with a sense of playfulness to make rigorous design accessible to a broader community.
+Irene’s background in strategy and operations at Data & Society Research Institute (D&S)—an independent, nonprofit research institute that believes that technology policy must be grounded in empirical evidence, account for tech’s real-world impacts, and serve the public—has trained her to challenge assumptions of design solutions and surface underlying shared values that drive intention for impactful design.
+With that, she is committed to designing spaces that are true to clients’ values, while operating with a sense of playfulness to make rigorous design accessible to a broader community.

 Irene graduated from Fordham University with a B.A. in Anthropology and Psychology.